cocos/cocos-docs/en/asset/asset-manager-upgrade-guide.md

 > Author: Santy-Wang, Xunyi

 > This article details what to expect when upgrading from loader to assetManager.
-If you are not an old user of Creator 3D, you can skip this post.

-Before Creator 3D v1.2, [Acquire and load asset](https://github.com/cocos-creator/creator-docs/blob/e02ac31bab12d3ee767c0549050b0e42bd22bc5b/en/scripting/load-assets.md) was implemented through the `loader` module (including the APIs `loader.load`, `loader.loadRes`, `loader.loadResDir`, etc.), which was primarily used to load resources.
+Before Creator v2.4, [Acquire and load asset](https://github.com/cocos-creator/creator-docs/blob/e02ac31bab12d3ee767c0549050b0e42bd22bc5b/en/scripting/load-assets.md) was implemented through the `loader` module (including the APIs `loader.load`, `loader.loadRes`, `loader.loadResDir`, etc.), which was primarily used to load resources.
 However, with the continuous development of Creator, developers' demands for resource management have been increasing.
 The original `loader` module has been unable to meet a large number of resource management needs, and a new resource management module is in the air.

-Therefore, Creator 3.0 migrates the resource management module of Creator 2.4 -- **Asset Manager**.
+Therefore, Creator in **v2.4** introduced a new resource management module -- **Asset Manager**.
 Compared to the previous `loader` module, **Asset Manager** not only provides better loading performance, but also supports **Asset Bundle**, preload resources and more convenient resource release management.
 And **Asset Manager** also has strong extensibility, which greatly improves the development efficiency and user experience of developers.
 We recommend that all developers upgrade.

 To bring a smooth upgrade experience, we will maintain compatibility with `loader` related APIs, and most of the game project can run as usual, except for a few that use incompatible special usage APIs that must be manually upgraded.
 And we will only remove full compatibility with `loader` when the time comes.
 If you are temporarily uncomfortable upgrading due to the project cycle, etc., you can keep the original writing while making sure the test passes.